SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - What specifically are we trying to achieve here.
 - Ideally these things should be measurable, and we should measure them so that we know if we have been successful.
+- Make sure that we can clearly link each of these goals to the system design, in both directions.

 ### 1.2.1 Individual Goals